potatopplking/pathfinding_demo/README.md

 Contains the same demo as the standalone script and some notes.
 Since Github supports Jupyter Notebooks now, you can go [directly to the file](./python/pathfinding_demo.ipynb).

 ## C++

+Interactive demo of entities moving on a simple map with terrains of varying cost.
+Draw left-mouse button over entities to select them, right-mouse button to send them to selected destination.
+Simple collision checks are implemented.

+Uses some C++20 features.
+Latest generated architecture drawing is available in [`docs/diagrams/class_diagram.svg`](./docs/diagrams/class_diagram.svg)

 ![C++ pathfinding demo](./docs/img/screenshot_1.png)